Njongo Priso: Club career

 for an undisclosed fee believed to be around €320,000.
 On 25 March, he received a red card in the 3–0 away win over Lokomotiv Plovdiv in an A Group match after an altercation with Dakson.
 Priso was subsequently banned for seven matches, two for a red card and five due to engaging in confrontation with local police officers in the aftermath of the sending off.
 The second ban was later reduced from five to two matches on appeal.
-Priso left PFC CSKA Sofia by mutual agreement on 12 July 2013.
+Priso left CSKA Sofia by mutual agreement on 12 July 2013.

-On 16 July 2013, he signed a two-year contract with Romanian Liga I side FC Petrolul Ploiești.
-He made his debut on 29 July, after coming on as a late substitute in the 1–1 home draw with Pandurii Târgu Jiu in a league match and scored his first goal a month later in the 2–1 win over Swansea City A.F.C. in a UEFA Europa League game.
+On 16 July 2013, he signed a two-year contract with Romanian Liga I side Petrolul Ploiești.
+He made his debut on 29 July, after coming on as a late substitute in the 1–1 home draw with Pandurii Târgu Jiu in a league match and scored his first goal a month later in the 2–1 win over Swansea City in a UEFA Europa League game.
 In early 2015, he became one of Hungarian club Győri ETO's winter signings.
 His spell with the team turned out to be short due to the club's eventual bankruptcy.

-On 7 June 2015, Priso resigned for Valletta FC.
+On 7 June 2015, Priso resigned for Valletta.

-On 31 August 2019 Victoria Wanderers announced that Priso had joined the club.
+On 31 August 2019, Maltese club Victoria Wanderers announced that Priso had joined the club.